 - Speak with a past patient that has had the procedure you want – call or contact us

 - Browse our Frequently Asked Questions including how to choose a Surgeon for your procedure

 What to Bring to your Surgeon Consultation

-- Ensure you also take a lot of notes and thoroughly examine the documents provided thoroughly
+- Take lots of notes and read the documents provided thoroughly